Improving access to justice for survivors of violence

-The Elimination of Violence against Women Law (EVAW) was ratified by the parliament of Afghanistan in August 2009.
-The EVAW law is a major step forward in the legal protection of women’s rights.
-If fully implemented, the law could significantly help to end most harmful practices.
-It seeks to eliminate “customs, traditions and practices that cause violence against women contrary to the religion of Islam.”
-For example, the EVAW law makes it a crime to buy and sell women for marriage, to offer girls as a means of dispute resolution, and criminalizes forced and child marriage.
+The law on Elimination of Violence against Women (EVAW) was approved by the president of Afghanistan in August 2009.
+It seeks to eliminate “customs, traditions and practices that cause violence against women contrary to the religion of Islam”.
+For example, the EVAW law makes it a crime to buy and sell women for marriage and to offer girls as a means of dispute resolution.
+It also criminalises early and forced marriage.

-It was a major achievement to have this law approved, but despite this milestone, Afghan law enforcement authorities are, in many cases, unaware of the EVAW law, or unwilling or unable to apply the law.
-As such, harmful traditional practices persist to the great detriment of women and girls in Afghanistan.
+It was a major achievement to have this law approved.
+But despite this milestone, Afghan law enforcement authorities – police, attorney general and judiciary – are, in many cases, unaware of the EVAW law, or unwilling or unable to apply it.
+This means harmful traditional practices continue to affect the lives of women and girls in Afghanistan.

-• sensitise and train law enforcement agencies (police, attorney general, judiciary) on the EVAW law and its provisions.
+- Training law enforcement agencies on the EVAW law and its provisions

 - Increasing awareness and lobbying decision makers and law enforcement agencies for effective implementation of the law

 - Raising awareness of the EVAW law through its networks